-Beirut debuted a new video for the track “No No No.” Directed by Brother Willis, the video features the band performing the track in a variety of peculiar ways on a fictional TV show.
-The song will appear on the forthcoming album, No No No, out September 11th via 4AD.
+Beirut released the video for their new track, “Gibraltar.”
+Directed by Brother Willis, the video follows the band as they traverse an island.
+The song will appear on the band’s forthcoming album, No No No, out September 11th, via 4AD.
+The previously released track, ”No No No,” will also appear on the album.
 Watch the video below and see Beirut on tour.

 Jason Isbell appeared as the musical guest on Conan last night.
 He performed the song “24 Frames,” from his new album, Something More Than Free, out now on Southeastern Records.
 Watch the performance below and see Jason Isbell on tour.

 Born Ruffians debuted a new video for the track, “We Made It.”
 The song will appear on the forthcoming record, Ruff, due out October 2nd, via Paper Bag Records/Yep Roc Records.
 Watch the video below and see Born Ruffians on tour.